ibm-cloud-docs/openshift/openshift_app.md

         cd ~/<my_app>/base
         ```
         {: pre}
     2. Create an initial set of Kubernetes configuration YAML files for your app deployment.
+You might use the `wasliberty` [YAML example](#yaml-example) to create a deployment, service, config map, and persistent volume claim.
     3. Create a [`kustomization` file](https://github.com/kubernetes-sigs/kustomize#1-make-a-kustomization-file) that specifies the base configuration to be applied across environments.
 The `kustomization` file must include the list of Kubernetes resource configuration YAMLs that are stored in the same `base` repo.
 In the `kustomization` file, you can also add configurations that apply to all the resource YAMLs in the base repo, such as a prefix or suffix that is appended to all the resource names, a label, the existing namespace all the resources are created in, secrets, configmaps, and more.
         ```
         apiVersion: kustomize.config.k8s.io/v1beta1